 Appropriate Vaccine Usage

-This indicates the percent of residents who were administered the pneumonia and flu vaccines.
+This tells you the percentage of patients who were administered the pneumonia and flu vaccines.
 High vaccination rates should be demanded by residents.

 Residents Maintain Autonomy

-In Granite Rehabilitation and Wellness, 14.9% Percentage of Patients
+In Granite Rehabilitation and Wellness, 11.87% of Patients

-Measures the percentage of long-term residents who required increased assistance with activities of daily living over time.
-Activities of daily living include activities such as dressing and using the bathroom.
+This datapoint measures the percentage of long-term stay patients that needed more assistance with activities of daily living over time.
+Activities of daily living include activities such as taking medications and bathing.

 Ability to Keep Residents Mobile

-In Granite Rehabilitation and Wellness, 17.03% Percentage of Residents
+In Granite Rehabilitation and Wellness, 14.86% of Residents

-This datapoint measures the number of hospitalizations per thousand days of patient care.
-Avoiding hospitalizations is important to maintaining the physical health of nursing home residents.
+This metric tracks the number of times residents are hospitalized per 1,000 days of patient care.
+Staying out of the hospital is important to maintaining the physical well-being of nursing home residents.

 Short-term Care: Rehospitalizations

-In Granite Rehabilitation and Wellness, 17.03 Percentage of Residents Rehospitalized
+In Granite Rehabilitation and Wellness, 14.86% of Residents Rehospitalized

 Short-term Care: ER Visits

-In Granite Rehabilitation and Wellness, 13.34 Percentage of Patients
+In Granite Rehabilitation and Wellness, 10.5% of Patients

 Short-term Care: Facilitates Functional Improvement

-In Granite Rehabilitation and Wellness, 77.84% Percentage of Resident
+In Granite Rehabilitation and Wellness, 79.8% of Resident

-This tells you the percentage of short-term stay patients who saw functional improvements, such as with activities of daily living.
+This metric measures the percentage of short-term stay residents who experienced functional improvements, such as enhanced ability to perform activities of daily living.
 Many believe this is a reasonable measure of a facility's rehabilitation performance.

 - Cheyenne Regional Medical CenterAcute Care Hospitals 2.12 miles away214 East 23rd Street Cheyenne Wyoming 82001Voluntary non-profit - Other(307) 633-7600